back

 A Money Order

-A money order is a great way to use cash without actually having to carry it all around.
-It looks and works like a check, and you can get them at several places like a bank, credit union, retailers, and even at the post office.
-You will need to add some personal information about yourself and your landlord or property management company.
+Money orders are a great way to use cash without actually having to carry it all around.
+It looks and works like a check, and you can get money orders at several places like a bank, credit union, retailers, and even at the post office.
+You will need to add some personal information about yourself and your landlord or property management company to your money order.
 Money orders can actually be safer than a personal check because they don’t have your bank account and routing number on them.
+So money orders are definitely an alternative!

 Completing an Online Payment